svecosystem/formsnap/sites/docs/content/guides/dynamic-fields.md

 ---

 <script>
-	import { Steps, Callout } from '$lib/components'
+	import { Steps, Callout, LoadingCard } from '$lib/components'
 	import DynamicFieldsForm from '$lib/components/examples/dynamic-fields.svelte'
 	export let data;
 </script>

-To create a dynamic field, you'll want to use the [ElementField](/docs/components/element-field) component, which allows you to treat each element of an array as a separate field with its own state and validation.
+To create a dynamic field, you'll need to use the [ElementField](/docs/components/element-field) component, that allows you to treat each element of an array as it's own field.

-In this guide, we'll create a URLs field that allows users to add and remove URLs from their profile.
+In this guide, we'll create a URLs field where users can add and remove URLs from their profile.

 ## Create Dynamic Fields